FAQs and General Information

 Does the charge for an Apartment include fishing?

-No, but all fishing can be purchased at a significant discount when booking any Apartment for 3 days or more.
-Also included is Night Membership at no extra charge whilst staying in an Apartment though both Day and Night Fishing has a charge.
+No, but all fishing can be purchased at a 20% discount when booking any Apartment for 3 days or more.
+You also become a Member at no extra charge whilst staying in an Apartment though both Day and Night Fishing has a charge.

 Is there a toilet near the lakes?

 Yes, a Cabin is located between lakes 1 and 3 that is available to all Manor Fisheries visitors and has a flush toilet, hot and cold running water, tables and chairs plus facilities for making hot drinks/meals (microwave, toaster and kettle).
 Other facilities include safe landscaped surroundings and a hard standing car park (plus the adjacent field during summer) for cars and vans but not lorries,